 I believe they do.
-If the child cannot understand their own emotions or tune into the emotions of others in their family or with peers, this is a huge risk.
+If the child cannot understand their own emotions or tune into the feelings of others in their family or with peers, this is a considerable risk.
 If the child is unable to make ethical decisions, they are a risk to themselves and a risk to society.

-If the child does not have a sense of “family” this is a huge risk.
-The impact of a strong family identity and the connectedness factor is often long lasting, giving messages to the child that they are loved and accepted and belong to a wider network of people who matter.
+If the child does not have a sense of “family,” this is a huge risk.
+The impact of a strong family identity and the connectedness factor is often long-lasting, giving messages to the child that they are loved and accepted and belong to a broader network of people who matter.